Krisonz12/smoothify/README.md

-# main-smoothies
+# Smoothify

-> A Vue.js project
+> A Smoothies Project built with Vue.js and Firebase
 ## Build Setup

 ``` bash